-La Befana and 'Beyond the Wicked Willow: Chronicles of a Teenage Witchslayer': A Book Review
+La Befana in “Beyond the Wicked Willow: Chronicles of a Teenage Witchslayer”

 Frankie doesn’t know he’s the descendent of a witchslayer, but when he enters Mala’s fortunate teller tent at a local carnival, she senses it and sends him and his friends back to medieval Italy to save her sister.
 Mala’s sister, Tsura, is being held captive by Il Strega Diavolo, who has been sucking Tsura’s life force in an ill-conceived effort to stay young and strong.
 The group of kids meets up with Ambroggio, a strong, mystical man with an eye patch.
 They journey through Italy battling mythical creatures and Mithraic pirates in hopes of saving Tsura from the evil Strega.